 Established in 1988 on the anniversary of the National March on Washington for Lesbian and Gay Rights, NCOD is a day to set to celebrate and recognize the difficulty of coming out.

 Several resources are available through NLGJA to assist your NCOD coverage, the Stylebook Supplement on Lesbian, Gay, Bisexual & Transgender Terminology including suggestions for language usage and contact information for dozens of LGBT organizations.
-In addition, our Journalists Toolbox can come in handy for reporters seeking guidance on covering the LGBT community.
+In addition, our Journalists Toolkit can come in handy for reporters seeking guidance on covering the LGBT community.

 As stories mentioning the sexual orientation or gender expression of individuals are produced at your newsroom, NLGJA recommends the following guidelines for accurate reporting on LGBT people: